 6. Use an electric mixer and beat the eggs and sugar mixture on high speed until pale and thick, then stir in the oil.

 7. Alternate adding the dry ingredients.

 8. Along with the carrot mixture into the beaten eggs and sugar.

 9. Beat the carrot cake batter until smooth.

-10. Bake the carrot cake layers at 350° for 40-45 minutes and after cooling, place first layer, dome (top) side down, onto a serving dish.
+10. Bake the carrot cake layers at 350° for 40-45 minutes and after cooling, place the first layer, dome (top) side-down, onto a serving dish.

 11. Apply a layer of ice to the first cake layer.